oer4sdi/OER-DataAccessVia-OGC-API-Features/README.md

 The tutorial is structured as follows:
 -	Overview
 -	Background
-  o Feature Data and Feature Services o	Advantages of accessing data with OGC Web Services o	OGC-API series of interface specifications o	OGC-API Features interface
+    - Feature Data and Feature Services
+    - Advantages of accessing data with OGC Web Services
+    - OGC-API series of interface specifications
+    - OGC-API Features interface
 -	Practical exercises
-  o	Use cases and technical setting o	Installing software and data o	Using the web browser to interact with the OGC-API Features service o	Using QGIS to access feature data via the OGC API Features interface o	Using Python to interact with the OGC-API Features service
+    - Use cases and technical setting
+    - Installing software and data
+    - Using the web browser to interact with the OGC-API Features service
+    - Using QGIS to access feature data via the OGC API Features interface
+    - Using Python to interact with the OGC-API Features service
 -	Summary and Discussion

 ### Target Audience and Prerequisites